JakeJing/python-notebook-atom/README.md

 ### (14) edit the hydrogen kernels

-It seems that the **hydrogen** package relies on the jupyter notebook to update the kernels, for example, you can check the current kernals in this directory:
+It seems that the **hydrogen** package relies on the jupyter notebook to update the kernels, for example, you can check the current kernels in this directory:

 ```bash
 cd /Users/jakejing/Library/Jupyter/kernels/
 ```

-If serveral version of *python* or *julia* is available, you can remove the unnecessary ones so that you do not need to specify the kernal every time when you run the script.
+If serveral versions of *python* or *julia* are available, you can remove the unnecessary ones so that you do not need to specify the kernel every time when you run the script.